 DefinitionThis section has been translated automatically.

-Agrimoniae herba, also known as agrimony herb, is a drug that has been positively monographed by Commission E and is used in herbal medicinal products for the treatment of, inter alia, diarrhoea and inflammation of the mucous membranes.
-The drug consists of the shoots of the above-ground plant that are cut and dried during the flowering period.
+Agrimoniae herba, also known as agrimony, is a Commission E and ESCOP positive monograph drug used in herbal medicinal products for the treatment of, inter alia, diarrhoeal diseases and mucosal inflammation.
+The drug consists of the cut and dried shoot tips of the above-ground plant during the flowering season.

 IngredientsThis section has been translated automatically.